bferioli/SecretFancy/README.md

 #### To-do

-I acheived my goal of getting the app built and production-ready in three days, but of course there are still some
+I acheived my goal of getting the app built and production-ready in three days, but of course there are still some things I'd like to do:

 * Take UI from __alright__ to __delight__
 * Implement RequireJS for module loading